mazfil/lab-allocator/docs/meetings/team-meetings/team-meeting-5.md

 ## Agenda:

-- Any questions for Lena and Suzanne (SoCo Admin)?
+- Any questions for (SoCo Admin)?
+- Front end interface thoughts, should we start rough development?
+- Audit 2 and SoW doscussion

 ## Content from the meeting